ScooloV/bbpedia/docs/core_rules/rules_and_regulations.md

 #### DEDICATED FANS

 Every Blood Bowl team is supported by a strong following of Dedicated Fans, those loyal supporters that will follow their team in good times and bad.
 This dedicated fan base is made both of those eager to show their support for a local franchise and those from further afield who support the team for less easily identified reasons.
 Many dedicated fans support a team because their parents did.
-Others do so simply because they findd the team colours fetching.
+Others do so simply because they find the team colours fetching.

 When a team is drafted, it will have a Dedicated Fans characteristic of 1 recorded on the Team Draft list (representing roughly 1,000 Dedicated Fans).
 Over the course of a league season, this characteristic will increase and decrease, though it will never fall below 1.